shangguanwang/100-days-of-code/round3-log.md

 - Internship: rebase open ticket with the dev branch, found a new issue

 ## Day 41: Dec 27, 2023
-- Study 1h Scrimba, completed the 2nd unit in the API module
+- Study 2h Scrimba, completed the 2nd unit in the API module and reviewed html/css basics
 - Spent 2h completing the Solo Project: Color Scheme Generator